The American Girl Doll Birthday Party Rip-Off

 What is more wholesome than an American Girl Doll?

-So when our daughter Bridget said that for her 7th birthday she wanted an American Girl Doll Tea Party with her mommy and closest friends, who were her father and I to say no?
+So when our daughter, Bridget, said she wanted an American Girl Doll Tea Party for her seventh birthday, who were her father and I to say no?

-Didn’t we want her to treasure traditions passed down through her Russian-Jewish family?
-Oops, sorry, that’s the Rebecca Rubin doll from 1914.
+Didn’t we want her to treasure traditions passed down through her Irish immigrant family with the Nellie O’ Malley doll?

 So we went online and ordered the Deluxe Birthday Package at the American Girl Doll cafe at the Grove.